-Not all of them can be successful, but the Thrust2 programme which brought the World Land Speed Record back to Britain in 1983 and the ThrustSSC first ever supersonic land speed record programme are the best known.
+Not all of them can be successful, but the Thrust2 programme which brought the World Land Speed Record back to Britain in 1983 and the ThrustSSC first-ever supersonic land speed record programme are the best known.

-At a very young age, Richard Noble was inspired by John Cobb whom he had seen racing his boat Crusader on Loch Ness only weeks before he died during an attempt on the water speed record.
+At a very young age, Noble was inspired by John Cobb whom he had seen racing his boat Crusader on Loch Ness only weeks before he died during an attempt on the water speed record.

-Unfortunately, Thrust 1 came to a sticky end in 1977 when a wheel bearing failed as Richard was roaring up the runway of RAF Fairford in Gloucestershire at 200mph.
+Unfortunately, Thrust 1 came to a sticky end in 1977 when a wheel bearing failed as Richard was roaring up the runway of RAF Fairford at 200mph.
 The car flipped over three times and was a right-off, but Richard himself was unhurt.

-His determination and various tactics paid off and he managed to secure £1.7m worth of sponsorship from some two hundred British companies.
-He took the British record in 1980 at RAF Greenham Common.
+His determination and various tactics paid off, and he managed to secure £1.7m worth of sponsorship from 200 British companies.

 Richard then travelled to Bonneville Salt Flats in an attempt to capture the world record.
 But there was a series of setbacks.
 Back in Britain, Richard crashed Thrust 2, once again at 200mph, during a test run.
 It was not until 1983 that the car was ready again and a site was located that was not prone to flooding.
 On the vast expanse of the Black Rock desert, Richard took the world record reaching 633mph.